phillbush/xfiles/README.md

 ### Is there a context menu?

-Not nativelly.
-You should use a menu application like xmenu or pmenu for that.
+Not natively, You should use a menu application like xmenu or pmenu for that.